Classic Devices, Modern Lawns: The Best Reel Mowers In 2022

 Q: What are reel mowers?

 A: Reel mowers are lawn mowers with blades that spin vertically and use a scissoring motion to cut the grass.
-A reel mower generally has three to seven blades.
-Reel mowers are usually healthier for grass as they snip, making a clean cut.
-Reel mowers are often people-powered, but they usually move via tractors or other machinery in places like golf courses.
+A reel lawn mower generally has three to seven blades.
+They are usually healthier for grass as they snip, making a clean cut.
+Reel lawn mowers are often people-powered but usually move via tractors or other machinery in places like golf courses.

-If you have a small urban lot or want to give your grass the absolute healthiest look possible, a reel mower may be an excellent choice for you.
+If you have a small urban lot or want to give your grass the absolute healthiest look possible, a manual reel mower may be an excellent choice.
 Reel mowers will be more work when you use them, but as they are people-powered, you won't need to mess around with spark plugs, gasoline, motors, or anything of the sort.